multiversx/mx-exchange-sc/README.md

 #### Swapping

 The primary functionality that the Pair Contracts offers is allowing users to swap tokens.
-The user can configure a minimum amount of tokens that he wants to get back in exchange for his fixed amount of input tokens and also he can configure the maximum amount of tokens that he wants to spend in order to get a fixed amount in exchange.
-This is particulary useful because a FrontEnd may use this parameters to expose a slippage percent to the user, much like we already saw in a lot of exchanges.
+The user can configure a minimum amount of tokens that he wants to get back in exchange for his fixed amount of input tokens, and also he can configure the maximum amount of tokens that he wants to spend in order to get a fixed amount in exchange.
+This is particularly useful because a FrontEnd may use these parameters to expose a slippage percent to the user, much like we already saw in a lot of exchanges.

 A fee of 0.3% will be deduced from each swap.
-Part the each swap (0.25%) fee will go to the Liquidity Providers and the other part (0.05%) will be used to buyback and burn MEX tokens.
+Part of each swap (0.25%) fee will go to the Liquidity Providers and the other part (0.05%) will be used to buyback and burn MEX tokens.

 ### Router Contract

 The Router Contract is a manager for the pair contracts.
-All the Pair Contracts in this DEX will be deploied through the router.
+All the Pair Contracts in this DEX will be deployed through the router.

 It was the permission to configure pair contracts and to set their state.
 It also contains the Table where a user can query the contract address for a specific swap pair.

-It's also ment to be used by any user to create and deploy a Pair Contract, although there is a setting to turn this option On and Off.
+It's also meant to be used by any user to create and deploy a Pair Contract, although there is a setting to turn this option On and Off.

 ### Farm Contract